filipmomic/Locompare/README.md

 Locompare is built using Python with the Streamlit package.
 It interacts with multiple APIs to get intelligent location data based on user inputs.

-Google Cloud Platform API Key will be required to re-use and run this application locally.R
+Google Cloud Platform API Key will be required to re-use and run this application locally.

+*locompare.py* is the main program that is called by Streamlit application.